ShadowZwiebel/whosampled-spicetify/README.md

 # rateyourmusic-spicetify
-allows you to quickly search for your song on rateyourmusic
+allows you to quickly search for your song on rateyourmusic.com